-6. The investigative judgment that Jesus performs in the heavenly sanctuary is seen to be the fulfillment of the Day of Atonement cleansing of the earthly sanctuary in the Old Testament Type.
+6. The investigative judgment that Jesus performs in the heavenly sanctuary is seen to be the fulfillment of the Day of Atonement cleansing of the earthly sanctuary in the Old Testament type.
 The heavenly sanctuary is cleansed by the blood of Jesus.

-While the Adventist Fundamental Beliefs statement provides a good official basis for spelling out the basics of the teaching, there are some additional details that it would be good to review.
+While the Adventist Fundamental Beliefs statement provides an official basis for spelling out the basics of the teaching, there are some additional details that it would be good to review.
 As there are some differences in how individual members of the church have presented the doctrine I will quote from the writings of Ellen White.
 These writings are considered a "continuing and authoritative source of truth" (Fundamental Belief #18) for the Adventist church.
 For this reason they represent a baseline doctrine that most Adventists can agree to.

 Chapter 28 of the book The Great Controversy provides a good description of the teaching.
 I will look at a few highlights from that chapter in order to list additional aspects of the Sanctuary teaching.
-Follow the link for the entire chapter from the White Estate web site.

 1. The judgment happens in the heavenly equivalent of the Holy of Holies, or second compartment of ministry in the sanctuary.